kohpai/kohpai.github.io/_posts/2017-08-29-the-world-without-languages.md

 the rational thinking, so what is the opposite side of that process?
 The answer is learning new languages.
 In other words, you will have better rational thinking from learning other different languages.
-And I didn't mean just the languages for speaking.
+And I didn't mean just the spoken languages.
 Nobody is going to stop you from learning a sign language, body language, or even a programming language (I really recommend the last one).

 So, that's it.
-What do you think?
+What do you _think_?